zacwong2151/tp/docs/DeveloperGuide.md

 **Tracking materials**

 Step 5.
 Assuming the `Event` object is at the top of the event list, the user runs command `eaddm eid/1 m/20 potato`.
-This results in a `EventAddMaterialCommand` created and then executed, which triggers the change in current quantity within the `Material` object using `Quantity#addToQuantity()`.
+This results in a `EventAddMaterialCommand` created and then executed, which causes a new `Material` object to be created with the updated current quantity using `Material#addItems()`.

 Step 6.
 As a result, the `Material` object will be updated as follows (in the JSON-serialised format):
 ```json